-Dr. Fauci told Newsweek this month that he doesn't expect the federal government will issue a mandate regarding the vaccine.
+Dr. Fauci told Newsweek that he doesn't expect the federal government will issue a mandate regarding the vaccine.

 He did acknowledge that in the future, businesses, organizations, and schools may choose to make the vaccine mandatory for employees, members, or students.

 He likened the situation to how many hospitals require employees to be vaccinated against influenza and Hepatitis B.